What to pray for and how to do it... then by shirts for Christian women! :)

 Well, today I thought “Hmmmm… what prayers should I pray and why?”
 So, I wanted to explore this notion with you and hopefully we can learn from one another.

-Shirts for Christian women!
+Cools shirts for Christian women!

 First; let me know I’m more than Christian shirts for women, Honey!